 A trust offers an efficient and flexible way to ensure that your assets are preserved and objectively managed and controlled by appointed trustees in the best interest of your beneficiaries.

-Each person’s needs are individual and unique and your trust should be planned to meet your specific requirements.
+Each person’s needs are individual and unique and your trust should be structured to meet your specific requirements.

 If a minor is an heir to an estate where there is no will, or if there is a will but no trust clause, the inheritance must be paid into the Guardians’ Fund of the Master of the High Court.
 The same happens in the event of a minor being the beneficiary to the death benefits of a policy.